What Is A Startup?

 What makes a startup different?

 So once you have some finance, you need to get your business up and running.
 As startups operate under extreme uncertainty, you often don’t know if the product or service created to solve the chosen problem will work.
-You need to figure out your product; who your customers are; and what your business model is, before you run out of money.
+You need to figure out your minimum viable product, who your customers are, and what your business model is before you run out of money.

 Benz vs Ford